-The last few steps required to setup the virtual drive is to have the volume automatically mount when you login to Windows.
+The last few steps required to set up the virtual drive is to have the volume automatically mount when you login to Windows.
 There are a handful of third-party tools available for automatically mounting virtual drives.
-Unfortunately, none of them actually support mounting drives stored at network locations.
+Unfortunately, none of them support mounting drives stored at network locations.
 It has something to do with how Windows service workers can’t access the credentials stored in your user account that are required to login to the network storage location.
 Instead of relying on these tools, we’ll simply create a shortcut to the volume file and open that every time you login to Windows.

 - Open File Explorer and navigate to the network location where you saved your virtual drive.
 It will appear as a file with the name you gave it.

 - Right-click on the drive file and choose Create shortcut.

 - Right-click on it again and choose Cut.

 - Click to focus the location bar at the top of the File Explorer, type in “%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup“, and then press Enter.

 - Right-click anywhere in the folder and choose Paste to move the shortcut to this location.

 If you login to Windows without having network access to your network storage disk, you’ll see an error message about a broken shortcut.
 You should just ignore this.
 If it appears when you are on the same network as your network-attached storage disk, repeat the steps from 13–17.
 You can deploy Virtual Private Network (VPN) technology to connect into that same network and have access to your backup drive from anywhere in the world.